What to Include When Designing Your Home OfficeMarch 27, 2013

 Take Advantage of Flexible Rooms

-If you don’t need to have a space constantly dedicated to being your home office, you might be able to move around.
+If you don’t need to have a space constantly dedicated to being an office, you might be able to move around.
 With wireless internet connections, wireless TV connections, and the proliferation of cell phones as the main phone, no special wiring is necessary for a home office – the only real requirement for most home offices is electrical connectivity.
 If you know you’d prefer to be able to move around and have a different “home office” every now and then, you can design several other rooms of your home to be flexible for multiple uses.
 If all you need is a place to sit and an internet connection, your opportunities for a more dynamic office space at home are endless.

 This means building in the functionality of your home office is easy so creating the rest of your office around your main work area becomes more a matter of form.
 You can bring in the styling cues you want and still have the functionality you need, giving you an office design that will be the best of both worlds.
 When designing your home office, you don’t have to settle or cut corners – you can get exactly what you want and need.